 Freedom of the press is firmly anchored in Namibia, historically one of Africa’s best-ranked countries in RSF’s World Press Freedom Index.
 The political and legislative environment is conducive to the free exercise of journalism.

-The economic environment is more favourable to state-owned media, with advertising often channelled to pro-government media, a policy that undermines independent reporting.
+The economic environment is more favourable to state-owned media, although employees at the state-owned NBC went on strike demanding higher salaries and permanent positions in 2022.
+Advertising revenue is often channelled to pro-government media, a policy that undermines independent reporting.
 The print media are facing increasing financial difficulties and many have switched to a digital format.

 Journalists are generally free to work in Namibia with little interference in their work.
 Political parties, especially during elections, often complain that adequate media coverage to their advantage is lacking, but there are no barriers to coverage of social issues.
 Media outlets are nonetheless sometimes attacked by ministers, or even by the president, who accuse them of being too negative in their reporting, which can sometimes lead to personal intimidation.

 Verbal attacks against journalists are not uncommon, especially from members of the government, but they are rarely exposed to threats or dangers.
 Relations between the authorities and reporters are generally good.
 No cases of intimidation have been reported when journalists were covering strikes or protests.